 Should I use a Zero THC product or a whole plant CBD oil?

 Some believe that when CBD and THC are taken together, along with other cannabioids, there is a better outcome.
 This is referred to as the entourage effect and may be true for some conditions.
 We do believe that the trace amount of THC found in our whole plant products is enough to potentiate the entourage effect, but those who are concerned about passing drug screens – athletes, military, firefighters and nurses, for example – must use Zero THC products.
-We offer several Zero THC brands to choose from including Green Gorilla and Neuro Armour.

 Our CBD Oil Beginner’s Guide, although brief, will give you an excellent starting point, but if you do still have questions, we are here to help.
 Chat with us here.